Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Friendship takes time and energy if it's going to work.
+> Don't bother people for help without first trying to solve the problem yourself.

 <!-- QUOTE_END -->